ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-A Complete Guide to JavaScript SEO - <a href="https://medium.com/@k.hordiienko/a-complete-guide-to-javascript-seo-optimization-30e19a0ab1cf" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript ES6 Features Every Developer Should Know 💻✨ - <a href="https://medium.com/@asierr/7-javascript-es6-features-every-developer-should-know-10c17776e79a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kateryna Hordiienko`**
+✍️ **posted by `asierr.dev`**

-<blockquote>JavaScript powers dynamic and interactive websites, but optimizing these websites for search engines can be a challenge.
-In this guide…</blockquote>
+<blockquote>JavaScript has come a long way since its early days, and with the introduction of ES6 (ECMAScript 2015), it brought a whole host of new…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>